 We believe that the growth process relies on your becoming familiar with the emotions preceding new challenges, working constructively with those emotions, and giving challenges your best try.

 - Strong staff training

-- Approved climbing gear for the high ropes course
+- Approved climbing gear for our ropes courses